 It is well known that the management of body weight is primarily based on lifestyle modifications and modulating the absorption of food.
 Most people know that exercise helps too but few realise that there are evidenced compounds in foods that help to change storage white fat to metabolically brown fat.

 How remarkable that our body can do this, with the right help.

-So, for those of you who might be getting a little bit off track with your weight with the temptations as we build-up to Christmas, I thought it would be good to know what these foods are and how the compounds work to help you ‘burn fat’.
-Perhaps some of you might want to add these to your shopping list after Christmas too.
+So, for those of you who might be getting a little bit off track with your weight now that we are half-way through another year, I thought it would be good to know what these foods are and how the compounds work to help you ‘burn fat’.
+Perhaps some of you might want to add these to your shopping list over the weekend.

 - Capsaicin and Capsinoids: These compounds are active in peppers.
 Many of you will know about capsaicin which is an active ingredient of hot pepper.
 This is the ingredient that is responsible for the pungency and hotness sensation of chilli peppers.
 Capsinoids are in red peppers and doesn’t have the pungency and heat of chilli peppers.
 Both these compounds have elicited enormous interest in fat-loss supplements because of their role in enhancing fat oxidation (breaks down in the presence of oxygen) and increasing energy expenditure through turning white fat cells towards brown fat cells.